fgm/meteor_server_info/README.md

 ## Changelog

 * 1.2.2
-  * New maxClockMsecLag in NrCounter. clockMsec replaced by clockMsecLag.
+  * New tickLagMax in NrCounter.
+Other metrics renamed and reworded for intelligibility.
   * TypeScript 3.3
   * Over 70% new test coverage for NrCounter and CounterBase.
 * 1.2.1